mialkin/docs/computer science/algorithms/algorithms.md

 ## Breadth-first search

-A **breadth-first search** (**BFS**) is an algorithm for *traversing* or *searching*  a tree or graph data structures.
-The algorithm starts at the root node (selecting some arbitrary node as the root node in the case of a graph) and explores all nodes at the present depth prior to moving on to the nodes at the next depth level.
+A **breadth-first search** or **BFS** is an algorithm for *traversing* or *searching*  a tree or graph data structures.
+The algorithm starts at the root node, selecting some arbitrary node as the root node in the case of a graph, and explores all nodes at the present depth prior to moving on to the nodes at the next depth level.
 Extra memory, usually a queue, is needed to keep track of the child nodes that were encountered but not yet explored.

 ## Bubble sort

 Each pass of bubble sort steps through the list to be sorted compares each pair of adjacent items and swaps them if they are in the wrong order.
-At the end of each pass, the next largest element will “Bubble” up to its correct position.
+At the end of each pass, the next largest element will "Bubble" up to its correct position.
 These passes through the list are repeated until no swaps are needed, which indicates that the list is sorted.
 In the worst-case, we might end up making an `n - 1` pass, where `n` is the input size.

 <img src="https://upload.wikimedia.org/wikipedia/commons/c/c8/Bubble-sort-example-300px.gif">